evanplaice/dotfiles/README.md

 ## Description

-Dotfiles comes in many forms.
+Dotfiles come in many forms.
 Ranging from a few scripts to custom frameworks.
 This one attempts to keep things simple.
 The dotfiles themselves represent the different steps of the installation/configuration process.

 *Top-Level*